Immigration & Visas, Living, Working

 David, John:

 The immigration law states that “Concubinos” (which is sometimes referred to in Spanish as “Union Libre” or in English, “Common-Law union”) can apply under the family unit regime.
-We have no practical information about how the INM deals with this.
-We understand that you would probably need to apply to a local judge with evidence of your partnership and he/she would issue a certificate to this effect — a process that can take 2-3 months.
+You need to contact the Mexican Consulate abroad you apply at to ask what evidence they require, or if you apply in Mexico, ask at the local immigration office in Mexico.
+We understand that the immigration office in Mexico might ask you to apply to a local judge or Notary Public with evidence of your civil partnership and they would issue a certificate to this effect that you present to the immigration office as part of your application.

 Comments are closed.